Palace Theatre

 The Palace is not in a central location, but it is in an area targeted for regeneration.
 The city is well served with theatres, but the Palace could be viable as a music, community, and live performance venue, with the adjoining hotel that interconnects with the theatre used for a cross-subsidising activity.

-There is also evidence of community interest in saving and restoring the building.
-Luke Pollard, MP for Plymouth Sutton and Devonport, launched a Buildings at Risk List, highlighting the top 10 buildings in Plymouth that he wants to see restored, and the Palace Theatre was top of this list in 2022.
+Luke Pollard, MP for Plymouth Sutton and Devonport, launched a Buildings at Risk List, highlighting the top 10 buildings in Plymouth that he wants to see restored, and the Palace Theatre remains top of his 2026 list.

 Current situation

-In December 2023 there were reports that the property has been put up for sale.
-A change in ownership could be the first step in bringing the building back into use but a substantial amount of work will be required to safeguard the building and create a viable use.
+aims to transform Union Street by unlocking land occupied by derelict and empty buildings to support and benefit the local community.
+A change in ownership could be the first step in bringing the building back into use, but a substantial amount of work will be required to safeguard the building and create a viable use.

 Theatres Trust will continue to liaise with Historic England, the council, and interested parties to find a sustainable and viable outcome for Plymouth Palace to see this important theatre building restored and reopened for the benefit of its local community.